ecreall/dace/docs/quick_tour.rst

 #.
 Install that project using ``pip install -e`` into the virtualenv::

-   $ bin/pip install -e .
+   $ pip install -e .

 #.
-Run the resulting project via ``bin/pserve development.ini``.
+Run the resulting project via ``pserve development.ini``.
 The development server listens to requests sent to `<http://0.0.0.0:6543>`_ by default.
 Open this URL in a web browser.

 Hello World